microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_getoffice365activeusercounts.md

 ## Response

+### CSV

-For the CSV one, if successful, this method returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
+If successful, this method returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
 That URL can be found in the `Location` header in the response.

 Preauthenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header.